Here's How Long the iOS 14 Beta Takes

 The iOS 14 beta requires a large download and it could take a long time to install it on your iPhone.

-The first iOS 14 beta is available right now for users enrolled in Apple’s developer program.
-The company will also release a public iOS 14 beta, but we don’t have a firm release date just yet.
+Apple’s iOS 14 beta is available right now for users enrolled in the company’s developer program.
+Apple has also released a public iOS 14 beta which is free to try.

-The first version of iOS 14 is packed with changes which makes it an extremely tempting download to iPhone users around the globe.
+The iOS 14 beta is packed with changes which makes it an extremely tempting download.
 If you do decide to install the iOS 14 beta on your device, be prepared to spend time downloading, installing, and testing the software for issues.

 If you haven’t signed up for the developer program or the Beta Software Program yet, you’ll need to spend some time doing that as well.